Sun Jian: Early life and career

 Sun Jian was born in Fuchun County (富春縣), Wu Commandery, around present day Fuyang, Zhejiang.
 He was allegedly a descendant of Sun Tzu, the author of The Art of War.
 No more immediate records survive, indicating his family probably played a very small part during the Han dynasty.
 Even his father's name is unrecorded, although a folk tradition gives it as Sun Zhong (孫鍾).
+Sun Jiang had an elder twin brother, Sun Qiang (孫羌).

 Sun Jian was a civil official in his home county during his youth.
 When he was 16, Sun Jian travelled with his father to Qiantang, where they encountered a band of pirates dividing up their spoils on land.
 Sun Jian jumped on shore with a sabre in hand and pointed in different directions as if commanding a detachment of soldiers to surround the pirates.
 Seeing this, the pirates were deceived and fled.
 Sun Jian pursued, and only after beheading one pirate did he return.
 His name henceforth spread.

 In 172, he became acting major for the pro-government militias which fought against Xu Chang's rebellion in Kuaiji Commandery.
 He raised a militia of about 1,000 men and served with distinction, whereupon he was recommended to the court by Yang Province Inspector Zang Min (臧旻).
 Sun Jian was consequently rewarded with a post as assistant magistrate in Guangling Commandery, and later in two counties in Xiapi.
 This allowed him to gather many followers.

 In 184, the Yellow Turban Rebellion led by Zhang Jiao broke out across the country.
 Sun Jian joined the general Zhu Jun (Note: During Xu Chang's rebellion, Zhu was serving as a registrar under Yin Duan, then Administrator of Kuaiji.
 Thus, it is possible that Sun and Zhu became acquainted back then.) to quell the rebellion in Yu Province (covering roughly present-day southern Henan and northern Anhui).
 The soldiers fought hard, forcing the rebels to retreat to Wan (宛; present-day Wancheng District, Nanyang, Henan).
 Sun Jian placed himself in the forefront and climbed onto the city walls alone.
 The rest then swarmed in and defeated the rebels.